Advantages and Disadvantages

 Being a middle child and lacking my father’s affection, with so many kids to share space with, I learned to survive with skills of manipulation.
 My family had their own way of thinking and I started to develop mine, different from theirs.
 I had nothing in common with my step-sisters, different taste, and very different experiences.
 I had a lot to learn in life like anyone, but my rude awakening came much later.
 Being the middle child you grow and begin to think “outside the box”.
 Family conformity I found myself resisting, it can be very much like “false government” forcing us to be at their will and knowing it doesn’t fit!

 Fast forward to when I became a young mother the syndrome of those feelings being a middle child never seem to really leave.
 Yet my vision was clearer than ever and I could see my parent’s favoritism clearer than ever.
 So with that, I tried my best not to repeat the same mistake with my own children.
 Those memories of being blamed if my little brother got hurt, which was most of the time I had later realized resentment had become so familiar.
 Of course every parent will make mistakes and as a parent will fail.

 I recall my dad’s friend treated his daughter the same way, as I witnessed her punishment when her younger brother hurt himself in our backyard.
 Why was it her responsibility to look out for the younger siblings, as if she were the parent?
 Why was it mine?
 I never asked for him to be born.
-For some reason, we girls were being held prisoners to our younger siblings’ mishaps.
+For some reason, us girls were being held prisoners to our younger siblings’ mishaps.
 It may be due to the ignorance of men expecting the female to tend to the chicks no matter the rank we had in the family.
 Now this is Bullshit.